PeppeL-G/course-material/src/courses/android-development/study-guide.md

 />

 ## Introduction
 Smartphones and tablets have a huge potential to facilitate for us humans.
 Often, they can not only replace the old none-digital products we have, but also provide us with an even better solution.
-As an example, when you play a song on an instrument you need to see the notes you should play, which traditionally have been printed on papers.
-How easy is it to turn to the next side as you play?
+As an example, when you play a song on an instrument you need to see which notes you should play, which traditionally have been printed on papers.
+How easy is it to turn to the next side as you play and hold an instrument in your hands?
 And consequently, the notes are usually quite small to fit as many as possible on the same paper, making them hard to read from a distance.

 Imagine the notes instead are shown on a tablet, which just displays the notes you need to play at the moment, and that automatically switches to the notes after that as you play them.
 Furthermore, it is also possibly to record what you play on the instrument, and then re-play it to hear what you need to practice a bit more on.
 Then you can compare a recording today with a recording you did three weeks ago to see how much you have improved.
-Used correctly, the potential benefits of these devicese are huge!
+Used correctly, the potential benefits of these devices are huge!

 In this course you will learn how to create applications running smartphones and tablets running Android.
-Focus will be on learning the fundamental application components Android applications consists of, but you will also be given the opportunity to dig deeper into specific areas, such as:
+Focus will be on learning the fundamental application components all Android applications consists of, but you will also be given the opportunity to dig deeper into specific areas, such as:

-* Using Bluetooth to connect to other devices
+* Using Bluetooth to connect to other devices.
-* Using Beacons to detect when the device is close to something and react accordingly
+* Using Beacons to detect when the device is close to something and react accordingly.
-* Using the Internet (e.g. Firestore) to synchronize data between devices
+* Using the Internet (e.g. Firestore) to synchronize data between devices.

 At course start you are expected to possess knowledge corresponding to the pre-requisite courses shown in <FigureNumber /> below.